IABTechLab/uid2docs/docs/guides/integration-aws-entity-resolution.md

      |--------|----|-----|-----------|
      |0001|Test 1|test1@uidapi.com|1/1/90|
      |0002|Test 2|test2@gmail.com|1/2/78|

-      NOTE: If you have both email and phone numbers in the same record, the workflow will duplicate each record in the output.
-If you don't prefer this, then the best approach is to create separate workflow for each.
+     NOTE: If you have both email and phone numbers in the same record, the workflow duplicates each record in the output.
+If you don't want this, the best approach is to create a separate workflow for each.
 See details earlier in this section.

    - **Service access**: Grant specific permission to Entity Resolution to access the specified data in AWS Glue, using an existing or new service role.
 If the input data is encrypted, you must also specify the AWS Key Management Service (KMS) key for decryption.